Aaron-M-R/Recipes/README.md

 Test statistic: the absolute difference between average number of ingredients per recipe including rating and number of ingredients per recipe missing rating.

-Result: This permutation test returned a p-value of approximately 0.0298, which is certainly below our threshold of 0.05 and thus not nearly small enough to reject the null hypothesis.
+Result: This permutation test returned a p-value of approximately 0.0298, which is certainly below our threshold of 0.05 and thus small enough to reject the null hypothesis.
 We can now infer that whether or not a recipe has a rating (rating missingness) is dependent on the number of ingredients in the recipe.

 <iframe src="plots/ingredients_missing_histogram.html" width=800 height=600 frameBorder=0></iframe>